openpracticelibrary/openpracticelibrary/src/pages/practice/new.md

   **From the results of the survey, identify the statements with the lowest average scores.**

-  Make a note also of statements with a high variance.
+  Make a note also of statements with a *high variance*.
 This indicates that there is disagreement in the team about that aspect of psychological safety.

+  Use the context below to steer behaviours and actions to increase psychological safety on the team, before repeating the survey.

   ## Context and Rationale for the Statements